-In 2016 we gave a talk at the Academy of Architecture's NEXT conference where we bemoaned the fact that space is "heavy".
-It's "analog".
-And we're in a "digital age" where everything is "light" and "fast".
-And changing rapidly.
-Architecture simply can't keep up.
-But if we could re-think what architecture is... we might have a chance!
+In 2016 we gave a talk at the Academy of Architecture's NEXT conference where we bemoaned the fact that space is heavy.
+It's analog while we're in a digital age where everything is light and fast and changing rapidly.
+Architecture simply can't keep up as it currently functions, but if we could re-think what architecture is... we might have a chance!

 19. Air Angel: Care, know, decide

 Over the last 10 years we've worked with numerous clients trying to make good decisions about their spaces.
 The problem?
 They don't have any data to base those decisions on.
-It's all anecdote.
-So we decided to get our hands dirty and build some sensors to collect the data they needed.
-That work led us to build a company and a product series called Air Angel, a healthy spaces as a service company.
-Today we deployed Air Angel sensors in gyms, grocery stores, schools and elsewhere to assess the health of those spaces and keep people doing what they love.
+It's all anecdotal.
+So, we decided to get our hands dirty and build some sensors to collect the data they needed, which led us to build a company and a product series called Air Angel, a healthy spaces as a service company.
+As of today, we have deployed Air Angel sensors in gyms, grocery stores, schools and elsewhere to assess the health of those spaces and keep people doing what they love.

 20. Lagom: Just enough is a feast

-Over the last year I've discovered one of my favorite words: Lagom.
+A few years ago, I discovered one of my favorite words: Lagom.
 Lagom is translated from Swedish to mean "just the right amount".
 That's what MKThink is about.
 Build less, solve more.
-Don't over do it.
-Don't use too much data, just the right amount.
-Don't add too many square feet, just the right amount.
-Americans love "more" and "bigger".
-But there's a deeper value out there, and that's what we're after.
+Don't overdo it.
+Don't get bogged down in too much data, get the substantive data.
+Don't create an over-large footprint in square feet, make every inch earn its keep.
+Americans stereotypically love more and bigger, but there's value in restraint, and that's what we're after.